mongoose-os-libs/imu/README.md

 ## Adding devices

-This is a fairly straight forward process:
+This is a fairly straight forward process, taking the `ADXL345` accelerometer as example:

 1. Add a new driver header and C file, say `src/mgos_imu_adxl345.[ch]`.
 The header file exposes all of the `#define`'s for registers and constants.